Please be ready with your application reference number starting with 'P'. For example P1234567

 The South Australian law authorises the Police and other statutory law enforcement authorities to use appropriate force when necessary to prevent or quell an uncontrolled movement/gathering.

-If an individual is convicted for a riot offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted for a riot offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Although riots are considered random, haphazard and destructive gatherings or actions, the Criminal Law Consolidation Act 1935 (SA) provides technical descriptions.